Netanyahu opposes Iran talks after Trump moots meeting Rouhani | Devdiscourse

 The centrifuge move would be Iran's latest reduction of its commitments to restrict nuclear projects under the 2015 deal.
 Netanyahu called this "another violation, another provocation by Iran, this time in the realm of its quest for nuclear weaponry".

 Meeting Johnson at 10 Downing Street, Netanyahu praised the politically embattled British leader for his "staunch stance against anti-Semitism and ... support for Israel's security".
-"We have the challenge of Iran's aggression and terrorism, and I'd like to talk to you about how we can work together to counter these things for the benefit of peace," Netanyahu told Johnson, according to an official Israeli transcript.
+A Downing Street spokesperson later said the two leaders "agreed on the need to prevent Iran getting a nuclear weapon and stop wider destabilizing Iranian behavior," while Johnson "stressed the need for dialogue and a diplomatic solution."

 Like other European partners to the Iran nuclear deal, Britain was worried by the U.S. withdrawal.
 Johnson, while openly sympathetic to Israel, wants to preserve a vision of Palestinian statehood that has eroded under Netanyahu's tenure.
 Netanyahu - who has doubled as defense minister for the past 10 months, a period of stepped-up Israeli operations against Iranian targets in the region - brought his air force chief and top military mission planner for the London meeting with Esper.